 In two short years, the fellowship has gained a reputation for providing high-quality programs that are in great demand.
 In summer 2001, a few weeks after sending out a letter to elementary schools in Utah, Mayes had booked the Black Swan Company for the entire 2001–02 school year.
 The 10-member troupe offered a choice of either a one-hour version of The Tempest or Will Shakespeare’s Greatest Hits, a medley of kid-friendly scenes from some of Shakespeare’s best works.
-Most schools also opt for a one-hour assembly about Shakespeare’s times typically given a couple of days before the acting company arrives (see “As Merry as the Day Is Long,”).
+Most schools also opt for a one-hour assembly about Shakespeare’s times typically given a couple of days before the acting company arrives.
 A modest fee is charged for each program.

 One of the schools that grabbed the offer was Peruvian Park Elementary in Salt Lake Valley.
 Fifthgrade teacher Jackie Sudbury says the program was one of the best the school has ever had.

 “The kids were really into it.
 They got a taste for the time period as well as for The Tempest.
 I don’t really get into Shakespeare, but the way they did it really was easy for kids to understand—and for me too,” says Sudbury.